Lordosis, scoliosis or kyphosis spine deformations

 Treatment

-There is no treatment for spinal deformation in rabbits.
+There is currently no treatment available for spinal deformities in rabbits.

 Lordosis